Close Menu

 Identifying the circuit breaker or fuse for the switch

 Locate the circuit breaker panel or fuse box for your home’s electrical system.
 Identify the specific breaker or fuse controlling the switch you want to replace.
-Flip the breaker to the “off” position or remove the fuse to cut off power supply to the switch.
+Flip the breaker to the “off” position or remove the fuse to cut off the power supply to the switch.

 Essential tools: screwdriver, wire stripper, voltage tester